joelberkeley/spidr/tutorials/GraphCompiler.md

 ```
 Here, `pure` produces a `Ref (Tensor shape F64)` from a `Tensor shape F64`, as does `abs` (the elementwise absolute value function).
 Addition `(+)` and multiplication `(*)` produce _and accept_ `Ref` so there is no need to wrap the output of `abs x + pure y` in `pure` before passing it to `(*)`.
 A rule of thumb is that you only need `pure` if both of these are true

-* you're passing a value to an infix operator
+* you're passing a tensor to an infix operator
-* the value is either a function argument or is on the left hand side of `x <- expression`
+* the tensor is either a function argument or is on the left hand side of `x <- expression`

 Second, care is needed when reusing expressions to make sure you don't recompute sections of the graph.
 For example, in
 ```idris